Back to Top

 • Cumulative GPA of 3.0 on all undergraduate coursework

 Note that meeting the minimum department standards does not ensure admission to the program.
-Admission to Colorado State University graduate programs is based on a number of factors, including prior academic and professional experience and the personal statement.
+Admission to Colorado State University graduate programs is based on several factors, including prior academic and professional experience and the personal statement.

 2 Prepare Application Materials